RiskiVR/RiskiPlayer/README.md

 <!-- GETTING STARTED -->
 ## How To Use

- - Download [VRCSDK3](https://vrchat.com/home/download) from VRChat and [UdonSharp](https://github.com/MerlinVR/UdonSharp/releases) from [MerlinVR](https://github.com/MerlinVR).
+ - Download [VRChat Creator Companion](https://vrchat.com/home/download) from VRChat and install UdonSharp in your Creator Companion project settings.
- - Download the Unity Package from [Releases](https://github.com/RiskiVR/RiskiPlayer/releases/latest).
+ - Download the RiskiPlayer Unity Package from [Releases](https://github.com/RiskiVR/RiskiPlayer/releases/latest).
  - Once that's done, import the Unity package into your world project.
  - Position it wherever you want it in your world!
 It's resizable as well.
  - Configure it's starting behavior; You can toggle it's startup UI visibility on the main RiskiPlayer Object.